dysemjay/dys-server-guide/guide.md

 * Fix formatting in Changelog section.
 * Correct sv_pure description, and better describe its bugs.
 Thanks to Salty Peasant!
-* Add caveat to sv_lan, about not setting it from the comand line.
+* Add caveat to sv_lan, about not setting it from the command line.

 V1.0.0 11-19-2016